Get six tips to use live chat and live blog tech to improve the blended learning experience.

 July 11, 2022

 A blended learning experience mixes IRL and digital education.
-And, with good technology tools, like Live Chat and Live Blog, a virtual classroom can do much more.
+And, with good technology tools, like Live Chat and Live Blog, a virtual learning environment can do much more.

 This new way of delivering education was meant to solve problems like affordability, increased flexibility, health and safety measures, and more.
 The reality is quite different and some educators are struggling to make blended learning effective.